STATEMENT OF BELIEFS

 C. Humans do not have an immortal soul, Psalms 6:5; 115:17; Isaiah 26;19; but that souls can die, Ezekiel 18:4, 20; Matthew 10:28

-A. Yehoshua יְהוֹשֻׁעַ Messiah is the foundation and cornerstone of His Body the (Kedoshim), the Assembly, consisting of the (set-apart ones), the Body of believers since Pentecost of Acts 2, who have accepted the sacrifice of our beloved Savior and changed their lives according to Yehovah’s word, Matthew 12:50.
+A. Y'hoshua יְהוֹשֻׁעַ Mashiach is the foundation and cornerstone of His Body, the (Kedoshim), the Assembly, consisting of the (set-apart ones), the Body of believers, who have accepted the sacrifice of our beloved Savior, his resurrection, and changed their lives according to Avinu Elohei's Word, Matthew 12:50.

-D. The Assembly is where the spiritual fruit is manifested, Galatians 5:22-23, and our relationship to the members of the Body of Messiah is likened to that of Yehoshua Himself, Matthew 12:50; 25:40.
+D. The Assembly is where the spiritual fruit is manifested, Galatians 5:22-23, and our relationship to the members of the Body of Mashiach is likened to that of Y'hoshua Himself, Matthew 12:50; 25:40.

 24. Love

 B. Love is the key attribute we strive to maintain in our homes, in our Assemblies, in our community.
 Love is an unselfish, outgoing consideration for others.
-Love should be seen among the brethren wherever they are, for it is the truest sign of Yehovah’s people.
+Love should be seen among the brethren wherever they are, for it is the truest sign of Avinu Elohei's people.

-C. We believe that salvation is freely offered to all mankind.
-Yehovah-God is the Creator of all nations and has made His house a house of prayer for all people, Isaiah 56:7; Acts 8:27-39; Galatians 3:28 and Colossians 3:11.
+C. We believe that salvation is freely offered to all humanity.
+Avinu Elohei is the Creator of all nations and has made His house a house of prayer for all people.
+Isaiah 56:7; Acts 8:27-39; Galatians 3:28, and Colossians 3:11.

-D. The love of Yehovah manifested in the sacrifice of His Son Yehoshua the Messiah is available to all who will come, Revelation 3:20; 22:17.
+D. The love of Avinu Elohei manifested in the sacrifice of His Son Y'hoshua HaMashiach is available to all who will come, Revelation 3:20; 22:17.
 We show our love to Him by keeping all His Commandments, 1 John 2:5; 5:3; 2 John 6.

-How to be a part of the Body of the Messiah?
+How to be a part of the Body of the Messiah and the Kingdom of YHVH?

-C. Each member shall also recognize this as a basic summary of the sound doctrines proclaimed by the Inspired Scriptures.
+C. Each member of the body of Mashiach shall also recognize this as a basic summary of the sound doctrines proclaimed by the Inspired Scriptures.

-D. Jude 1:3 Loved ones, though very eager to write to you about our common salvation, I felt it necessary to write to you urging you to continue to contend for the faith that was once for all handed down to the kedoshim (set-apart ones).
+D. Jude 1:3 Loved ones, though very eager to write to you about our common salvation, I felt it necessary to write to you, urging you to continue to contend for the emunah-faith that was once for all handed down to the kedoshim (set-apart ones).